Fisherman's Bastion

 Considered one of Europe’s most strikingly beautiful cities, Budapest contains an incredible array of UNESCO World Heritage Sites.
 It is an amalgamation of two independent settlements of Buda and Pest that were joined in 1873.

-Learn about Hungary’s complex political history outside the magnificent Neo-Gothic Parliament building, admire the elegance of St Stephen’s Basilica with a private guided tour of the interior, and enjoy the relaxed and famously friendly atmosphere of Trinity Square's lovely 13th Century Matthias Church.
+Learn about Hungary’s complex political history outside the magnificent Neo-Gothic Parliament building, admire the stunning St. Stephen’s Basilica and enjoy the relaxed and famously friendly atmosphere of Trinity Square's lovely 13th Century Matthias Church.

 Also experience the buzz of Pest, the vibrant cultural hub on the eastern banks of the Danube.
 You’ll also walk around Castle Hill with its sweeping vista overlooking the city – the money shot!
-Your tour ends at a local pub with drinks on us!
+Your tour ends at Fisherman's Bastion terrace, to enjoy the best views of the city at your leisure!

 Buda Castle District Live Virtual Tour